County Council and Executive

 1. Require that moms and children enrolled in the County Women's Infants and Children (WIC) program are tested for lead exposure.
 Medicaid will pay the costs of the tests for moms and babies.

 2. Require that all children in foster care are tested for lead exposure.
 Medicaid will pay the costs of testing.
-It's likely that children in foster care have not been receiving regular well-baby testing.
+It's likely that children in foster care have not been receiving regular well-baby testing and may have been living in substandard housing conditions before entering foster care.
 MetroHealth can provide the service and Medicaid will pay.

 3. Require that foster homes in rental properties in the City of Cleveland are in compliance with Cleveland's Lead Safe Certificate program.
 The Lead Safe Cleveland Coalition has funds to assist rental property owners come into compliance.

 4. Require that foster homes that are located outside Cleveland receive a lead risk assessment.
-Work with the County Board of Health to provide financial assistance to foster care families, if their homes are not lead safe.
+The County can use ARPA dollars to make all the foster homes lead safe.